OTARI MX-5050 1/4" and 1/2" Pinch Roller

 This Pinch roller is new fresh manufactured in the EU for Nagravox using a modern synthetic black rubber formulation.

-The moving assembly is our 'deluxe' type with special low noise precision roller bearings instead of plain bushes.
+The 1/4" has the standard sintered bronze bush moving assembly and the 1/2" uses our 'deluxe' moving assembly with special low noise precision roller bearings instead of plain bushes.

 All our kits and parts use specially sourced, new, freshly manufactured components from reliable manufacturers whom we have been dealing with for many years.
 NO NOS (new old stock) NO 2nd hand items!!
 Never buy or use a 2nd hand pinch roller - its just not worth it!